pnwairfire/known-locations/AIRSIS/README.md

 data is used in research projects and on-line tools such as the [Fire & Smoke Map](https://fire.airnow.gov).

-The `airsis_PM2.5_sites.csv` "known locations" file is queried and updated during data processing and contains the most complete version of the spatial metadata associated with AIRSIS monitoring sites.
+The `airsis_PM2.5_sites.csv` _"known locations"_ file is queried and updated
+during data processing and contains the most complete version of the spatial metadata associated with AIRSIS monitoring sites.

+## Instructions

+Use `addOpenCageInfo.R` first to obtain the latest version of the AirNow locations table.

+Walk through this script a chunk at a time.

+Then do the same with `addMissingElevation.R`.